 Suggestions for the 10 parishes Fund are sought every year and voted on by members at the AGM.
-To apply for the 2016 distribution download the 10 Parishes Community Fund Form here.
-It is estimated that £2,500 will be available for distribution.
+To apply for the 2017 distribution download the 10 Parishes Community Fund Form here.
+Now CLOSED.

 Brendon Energy has made the following community donations from the 10 Parishes Fund.

-All were decided by BE members at Annual General Meetings.
+All were decided by a vote of BE members at Annual General Meetings.

 - £250 to UNICEF for aid to refugee children from Syria